 In designing our audit, we determined materiality and assessed the risk of material misstatement in the parent company financial statements.
-In particular, we looked at areas involving significant accounting estimates and judgements by the directors.
+In particular, we looked at areas involving significant accounting estimates and judgements by the directors including the valuation of share options.
 We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatements due to fraud.